 Saint Barnabas Primary School is founded upon core values.
 To support our school values, the themes for Collective Worship are changed each half term and reflect values to support the social, moral, emotional and spiritual growth of our children.
 Our principal values are friendship, kindness, determination, forgiveness, honesty and co-operation and time is spent exploring what is distinctively Christian about these particular values.
 Also, many other values are explicitly taught throughout the school day such as: respect, courage, trust and appreciation.

-Religious Education is a core subject at our school and is timetabled weekly following the Birmingham Agreed Syllabus for RE.
+Religious Education is a core subject at our school and is timetabled weekly.
+Children learn about Christianity using the resource Understanding Christianity.
 As a Church School, although Christianity forms the major study in Religious Education lessons, we have a duty to foster an accurate and increasing understanding of other religions and world views.
 As a result, our pupils gain a greater insight into the world in which they are growing up.
 They are also able to appreciate the faith of others and develop a deeper understanding of their own beliefs and practices.
 These outcomes contribute to harmonious relationships within and between communities, promoting social inclusion and combating prejudice.

 We have daily Collective Worship in the school hall on Monday, Tuesday, Wednesday and Thursday, including a weekly ‘Songs of Praise’ service.

 Every half term one of our Collective Worship sessions is led by the Ethos Committee, which encourages positive role models for the children within school.

 Every Friday Key Stage 1 and Key Stage 2 have celebration Collective Worship where we gather and invite parents to celebrate the work children have done in school.
 In Reception, children have the opportunity to explore their faith with their family through ‘Stay and Pray’ sessions which are held termly.